Pieter246/campus-marketplace/README.md

 1. Create a [PayFast Sandbox Account](https://sandbox.payfast.co.za/).
 2. Retrieve your **Merchant ID** and **Merchant Key**.
-3. Add these values to your `.env` file.
+3. Add these values to your `.env.local` file.
 4. Test your integration using the sandbox environment.

 ---